watertap-org/watertap/docs/technical_reference/flowsheets/RO_with_energy_recovery.rst

 Flowsheet Specifications
 ------------------------

-The influent conditions are defined from the case study used to develop this flowsheet.
-Additionally, some unit models have case-specific operating conditions.
-The influent conditions and case-specific operating conditions for certain unit models are presented in the following table, including the different build options for ``erd_type``:
+The influent and operating conditions for the different flowsheet configurations are presented in the following table, including the different build options for ``erd_type``:

 .. csv-table::